SheetJS/sheetjs/README.md

 Since JSON does not have a natural Date type, parsers are generally expected to store ISO 8601 Date strings like you would get from `date.toISOString()`.
 On the other hand, writers and exporters should be able to handle date strings and JS Date objects.
-Note that Excel disregards the timezone modifier and treats all dates in the local timezone.  js-xlsx does not correct for this error.
+Note that Excel disregards timezone modifiers and treats all dates in the local timezone.  js-xlsx does not correct for this error.

 Type `s` is the String type.  `v` should be explicitly stored as a string to